SPACE HABITAT R&D

 DSC_0720.JPG

 Aurelia Institute's first R&D test case in novel space habitat development – TESSERAE’s self-assembling space architecture paradigm – has been flown to the ISS to assess its technical feasibility.
-Now, the Institute’s first foray into full-scale habitat design, the TESSERAE pavilion, will connect the public to the future of life in space through an Earth-based demonstration.
+Now, the Institute’s first foray into full-scale habitat design, the TESSERAE Space Habitat Pavilion, will connect the public to the future of life in space through an Earth-based demonstration.

-To make this vision a reality, we are building this life-size space habitat at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
+As part of this vision, we built a life-size, interactive space habitat as part of our residency at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
+In 2022, we developed a modular, reconfigurable skeleton for the pavilion, for which we were nominated and selected as finalists in the 3D Pioneers International Design Competition.

 full-dome-static.jpg